BoothGroup/Vayesta/docs/source/quickstart/ewf.rst

 Note that instantiating the embedding class with a **k**-point sampled mean-field object will automatically add the translational symmetry to the symmetry group stored in :python:`emb.symmetry`.
-This assumes that the user will only define fragments within the original primitive unit cell, which are then copied throughout the supercell using the translational symmetry.
+This assumes that the user will only define fragments within the original primitive unit cell, which are then copied throughout the supercell using the translational symmetry (and this symmetry will be exploited to avoid the cost of solving embedded fragments which are symmetrically equivalent to others).
-For calculations of fragments across multiple primitive cell, the translational symmetry should be removed by calling :python:`emb.symmetry.clear_translations()` or overwritten via  :python:`emb.symmetry.set_translations(nimages)`, as demonstrated in for the 1D Hubbard model :ref:`here <dmet_hub1d>`.
+For calculations of fragments across multiple primitive cells or where the primitive cell has not been explicitly enlarged to encompass the full fragment space, the translational symmetry should be removed by calling :python:`emb.symmetry.clear_translations()` or overwritten via  :python:`emb.symmetry.set_translations(nimages)`, as demonstrated in for the 1D Hubbard model :ref:`here <dmet_hub1d>`.

 Performing the embedding in the supercell allows for optimal utilization of the locality of electron correlation, as the embedding problems are only restricted to have the periodicity of the supercell, rather than the **k**-point sampled